 Trump supporters storm US Capitol, lawmakers evacuated

-Trump issued a restrained call for peace well after the melee was underway but did not urge supporters to disperse.
-Earlier he had egged them on to march to Capitol Hill.
+The chaotic protests halted Congress’ constitutionally mandated counting of the Electoral College results, in which Biden defeated Trump, 306-232.

-There are people who have violently entered the U.S. Capitol and are attempting to disrupt today’s proceedings.
-This is supposed to be a peaceful transition of power.
-What they’re doing is absolutely wrong.
-It is un-American.
-This is about our country; it’s not about hooligans. pic.twitter.com/Sdk1opWRrh— U.S. Senator Bill Cassidy, M.D. (@SenBillCassidy) January 6, 2021
+Republican Senate Majority Leader Mitch McConnell had tried to steer Congress away from Wednesday’s formal protest of those results, and he said at the start of proceedings that Trump had clearly lost.

-Wednesday’s ordinarily mundane procedure of Congress certifying a new president was always going to be extraordinary, with Republican supporters of Trump vowing to protest results of an election that they have baselessly insisted was reversed by fraud.
-But even the unusual deliberations, which included the Republican vice president and Senate majority leader defying Trump’s demands, were quickly overtaken.
+Wednesday’s ordinarily mundane procedure of Congress certifying a new president was always going to be extraordinary, with Republican supporters of Trump vowing to protest election results that have been certified by the states.
+But even the unusual deliberations, which included Vice President Mike Pence and Senate Majority Leader McConnell defying Trump’s demands, were quickly overtaken by the chaos.

 The protesters abruptly interrupted the congressional proceedings in an eerie scene that featured official warnings directing people to duck under their seats for cover and put on gas masks after tear gas was used in the Capitol Rotunda.